-Many of you have probably already heard about the film Bag It that came out last year.
+Many of you have probably already heard about the film Bag It: Is Your Life Too Plastic? that came out last year.
 But if you think it’s only about plastic bags, think again.
 There’s a reason the filmmakers ended up on my doorstep in 2009 to learn about how to live without plastic.

 Bag It is the story of an ordinary guy named Jeb Berrier who one day has an awakening sparked by a plastic bag.

 Learning about the problems with plastic bags leads him on a journey to find out more about plastic pollution and the harm from disposable plastic.

 He exposes the myths of recycling, telling the truth about why it’s not the answer to our plastic pollution problem.

 He calls out the plastics industry and American Chemistry Council and explains the techniques they used dupe the public.
 And he even experiments with his own body to see the impacts of chemicals from plastics like BPA.